 Circulating influenza viruses change from season to season which is why a new flu vaccine comes out each year.
 Experts at the World Health Organization select specific viruses for the vaccine based on the most recent strains of the flu.
-For the 2020/2021 season, the vaccine will contain four different influenza A and B viruses.

 Q: Is there anyone who shouldn't get the flu vaccine?

 A: Almost everyone can get flu vaccine.
 Here are some considerations and exceptions: